jsenv/importmap-node-module/readme.md

 # Presentation

-This repository generates [import map](https://github.com/WICG/import-maps) for node modules.
+This repository generates [import map](https://github.com/WICG/import-maps) from `package.json` files in your `node_modules` directory.
 The generated importmap can be used to make code dependent of node module executable in a browser.

 <details>
   <summary>See code relying on node module resolution</summary>